 The time it takes to become a wind turbine technician can vary, depending on the path you take.
 Our program is designed for students to train and graduate in just eight months.

 Becoming a wind turbine technician may require the completion of a formal training program.
-Completing a training program like Electrical & Wind Turbine Technology offered at UTI Rancho Cucamonga can give a comprehensive view of the industry and teach the skills required by the industry today.1
+Completing wind turbine technician training like that in the Electrical & Wind Turbine Technology program offered at UTI Rancho Cucamonga can give a comprehensive view of the industry and teach the skills required by the industry today.130

 Of course!
 We encourage prospective students to come check out our labs and classrooms in person.
 This gives you a chance to see if we're a good fit for you and get your questions answered!